IRS Form 8283 Appraisal Guide: Non-Cash Donations and Qualified Appraisals

 Share your donation details with a qualified appraiser

-If you need a Form 8283-ready appraisal, send the item description, photo set, and charity timeline.
-We’ll route it to the right specialist and return next steps fast.
+If you need a Form 8283-ready appraisal, share the item description, photo set, and charity timeline.
+We’ll review the details and return next steps fast.

 Step 1 of 2